 We analyzed the performance of each resampling technique and each learner (the complete tables are not shown for brevity).
-The multiple comparison Friedman's test did not permit to reject the hypothesis that all resampling methods performed the same on average.
+The multiple comparison Friedman test did not permit to reject the hypothesis that all resampling methods performed the same on average.
 However, significant improvements were shown in particular problems by using a pairwise t-test.
-To summarize the results, Table 4 ranks the performance obtained with the original and the resampled data sets for each learner.
+To summarize the results, Table 4 ranks the performance obtained with the original and the resampled datasets for each learner.
 For each classifier, the resampling method that places first is marked in bold.
 The last column provides the average rank and the standard deviation for each resampling method.

-The results show that, in general, data set resampling yields better learning performance.
-On average, the best results are achieved with random over-sampling and SMOTE.
-The empirical observations agree with some studies concluding that over-sampling is more effective than undersampling in C4.5 (Japkowicz and Stephen 2002, Batista et al. 2004) and SMO (Japkowicz and Stephen 2002).
+The results show that, in general, resampling the training datasets yields better performance of the learners.
+On average, the best results are achieved with random oversampling and SMOTE.
+The empirical observations agree with some studies concluding that oversampling is more effective than undersampling in C4.5 [15, 2] and SMO [15].
 The results obtained herein allow us to extend this conclusion to IBk, XCS, and UCS.
-We hypothesize that under-sampling may cause a problem of sparsity as it removes instances that may be needed for learning.
-In fact, under-sampling is better ranked in the problems pim, wavd1, wavd2, and wavd3, which have the highest number of instances per dimension,6 and poorly ranked in the problems with the lowest number of instances per dimension: wdbc, wined1, wined2, wined3, and wpbc.
+We hypothesize that undersampling may cause a problem of sparsity as it removes instances that may be needed for learning.

+In fact, undersampling is better ranked in the problems pim, wavd1, wavd2, and wavd3, which have the highest number of instances per dimension6, and poorly ranked in the problems with the lowest number of instances per dimension: wdbc, wined1, wined2, wined3, and wpbc.